rocjs/roc/docs/Configuration.md

 [Read more about settings here.](/docs/Settings.md)

 #### Custom properties
 Extensions are allowed to define additional properties to suit their needs.
-An example of this could be something that does not make sense to provide on the normal settings in some way for one reason or another.
-In general it is recommended to use `settings` to get the best possible documentation generation and allow user to define things on the command line.
+An example of this could be something that does not make sense to provide within the normal settings managed by the core.
+In general it is recommended to use `settings` to get the best possible documentation generation as well as allowing a user to define things on the command line.
+With custom properties you lose this.

 __Example__
 ```javascript